fenar/juju-nfv-clearwater-restcomm/README.md

 Works on Amazon EC2 and OpenStack

-Once you juju environment is set:
+Once you juju environment is up (suggesting juju-quickstart):
 ./00-prepare.sh

 If you have a dns domain of your own you can change the first 2 lines of bundle-nfv-demo.yaml in the override section.